 Are you interested in using Twitter to promote your small business?
 This is a great choice.
-As of early 2020, Twitter has an impressive base of six to nine million users.
+As of early 2020, Twitter has an impressive base of almost two hundred million users.

-- Engage Other Businesses via Twitter.
-You can interact with these users by retweeting their posts, answering their questions, engaging in their tweets – or even commenting on their blogs.
+- Engage Other Businesses via Twitter – You can interact with these users by retweeting their posts, answering their questions, engaging in their tweets, or commenting on their blogs.

 - Post Consistently.
-To place yourself as an expert in your field, post new tweets on a regular base.
+To place yourself as an expert in your field, post new tweets regularly.
 Make sure that the significant majority of your tweets offer helpful supplies, links, and general information.

 - Generate Buzz.
 Start a contest or provide the audience with a chance to win a reward by retweeting your posts.

-- Actively Promote your Twitter Account.
+- Promote your Twitter account.
 You can “sell” your Twitter account on your business cards, emails, and other marketing material.

 Since a LinkedIn study states that you and your firm will have a 40% more prominent chance for relating with others, thoroughly develop your profile.
 After all, your LinkedIn profile is your front line of introduction to people you may do enterprise with in the future.